bird-house/birdhouse-docs/docs/guide_deploy.md

 # **Deploy an ecosystem of Climate Services Information Systems**

 The **birdhouse framework** is modular organized to enable a flexible architecture design depending on the projects needs.
-To enable FAIR Climate Services the applications are cpmoient to international approved standards, mainly following OGC Standards.
+To enable FAIR Climate Services the applications are compliant with international approved standards, mainly following OGC Standards.
 Therefore software components developed outside of the birdhouse framework can be combined in the architectures enshuring interoperability.

 ![](images/birdhouse-framework.png)

 ## Delopy a single service: Inpaint missing values

 The following is a demo web-application developed within the the Climate Intellignce [CLINT project](https://climateintelligence.eu) providing a process to inpaint missing values in datasets with AI-enhanced Climate Science.
 It is based on the [Phoenix](https://pyramid-phoenix.readthedocs.io/en/latest/) web-application from the [Birdhouse](http://bird-house.github.io/) collection and makes use of the [PyWPS](https://pywps.org/) Python package, which is an implementation of the [Web Processing Service](https://www.ogc.org/standards/wps) standard from the [Open Geospatial Consortium](https://www.ogc.org/).
-The implemented scientific methode is available as application **Climate Reconstraction AI** [CRAI](https://github.com/FREVA-CLINT/climatereconstructionAI/tree/clint), a state-of-the-art deep learning based inpainting technology to infill missing values in climate datasets[^1].
+The implemented scientific method is available as application **Climate Reconstraction AI** [CRAI](https://github.com/FREVA-CLINT/climatereconstructionAI/tree/clint), a state-of-the-art deep learning based inpainting technology to infill missing values in climate datasets[^1].

 The current demo gives the possibility to infill near-surface air temperature anomalies in the [HadCRUT4](https://www.metoffice.gov.uk/hadobs/hadcrut4/) and [HadCRUT5](https://www.metoffice.gov.uk/hadobs/hadcrut5/) datasets.
 The input and output netCDF files are handled through an intuitive user interface.

 [^1]: [Kadow, C. *et al.*, *Nature Geoscience* 13, 408–413 (2020)](http://dx.doi.org/10.1038/s41561-020-0582-5)